Sup2point0/integrity/guides/integrals/collections/everything-anything.md

 You don’t need to even understand hyperbolic trig to use it in integration.
 Effectively, it’s just redressed trig with some sign changes.

 ### Functions
-The hyp trig functions can be defined in terms of $e^x$:
+The hyp trig functions can be defined in terms of $e^x$.

 ```math
 \begin{align*}